 The benefit of living trusts is that the assets do not go through the long and expensive probate process.
 This means faster distribution of the assets to the beneficiaries.
 The trustee will fulfill all the debt obligations and transfer the remaining assets to the heirs as per the instructions included in the living trust.

 Is a Living Trust or Will Right for You?

 Living trusts and wills serve different purposes and preparation of both is a service we offer.
 Both are important to ensure that your wishes are honored when you die or live in a vegetative state.
 These documents help in preventing family disputes, unequal asset distribution and real property ending up in probate – which can cost heirs thousands of dollars and years of delays and headache.

 If you need to draft, modify or even dispute a living trust or will, Moga Law Firm can prepare yours, or your family member’s today. serving the entire Inland Empire.
-The firm is headed by attorney Scot Moga who has extensive experience in probate and trust administration and estate planning cases in Upland, CA. You can call us today by dialing (909) 931-2444 for a no-obligation initial consultation, or contact us here.
+The firm is headed by attorney Scot Moga who has extensive experience in preparing Wills, Trusts and Living Trusts in Upland, CA. You can call us today by dialing (909) 931-2444 for a no-obligation initial consultation, or contact us here.
 Se habla español.